Your new design will be uploaded in:

 All children are expected to succeed from their starting points, developing an enthusiasm and enjoyment of geographical learning and discovery.
 Teachers teach the knowledge and skills to succeed in Geography, providing examples and modelling high expectations.
 Children can apply and link their Geography skills to all areas of the curriculum and daily life.
 Subject specific vocabulary is taught, applied and built upon as topics are revisited to ensure understanding.

-Implementation Curriculum coverage and progression Click here for more details) Geographical skills Enrichment Homework
+Implementation Curriculum coverage and progression Geographical skills Enrichment Homework

-The acquisition of key knowledge is an integral part of our Geography lessons.
-Topic knowledge organisers enable children to learn and retain the important, useful and powerful vocabulary and knowledge contained within each unit, outlining what they are going to learn.
-At St. Anne’s we follow the National Curriculum.
+The acquisition of core knowledge (knowing what) and core skills (knowing how) is an integral part of our Geography lessons.
+See below for links to the core concepts and skills covered at in each year, as well as a whole school progression document.
 Children develop an excellent knowledge of where places are and what they are like, both in the UK and wider world.
 They gain a comprehensive understanding of the ways in which places are interdependent and interconnected.
 An extensive base of geographical knowledge and vocabulary is built up.
 Walks in the local area, field trips to sites of geographical and scientific interest and visits by local experts are all important parts of the curriculum.
 In Reception and Key Stage 1, weekly Outdoor Learning sessions allow pupils to develop their practical and independent learning skills.
 Homework may provide the opportunity for wider research, creativity or connection making.

 Whole school events Support and challenge Questioning Cross-curricular links

 All children take part in a range of Geography events, particularly centred around fieldwork.
 Teachers create a positive attitude to Geography learning within their classrooms and reinforce an expectation that all children can achieve high standards.
 Children are supported and challenged in their learning.
 Carefully planned questioning encouraged deeper thinking and reasoning.
 Open questions are used to enable the pupils to explore their own ideas and clarify their thinking.
 We aim to follow children’s interests by incorporating their questions in our planning and learning.
 Geography is taught as a subject within a topic approach.
-When planning, we ensure that Geography is at the heart of each topic.
 Close links are developed with many other curriculum areas for example English, DT, History, Maths, Modern Foreign Languages, RE and Science.

 Real life context Assessment